Hazel Cosgrove, Lady Cosgrove: Appointment

 In 1992, Cosgrove served as a temporary judge for the Court of Session and High Court.
 After a vacancy was held in 1996, she was nominated by Prime Minister John Major to be appointed as a Senator of the College of Justice.
 She was appointed on 12 July 1996, becoming the first woman to be appointed as a judge in College of Justice.
 She used the judicial title, Lady Cosgrove.

 Tenure

 In February 2003, Lady Cosgrove was appointed to the Inner House of the Court of Session and sworn of Her Majesty's Privy Council.
 She received a CBE in 2004 for services to the criminal justice system in Scotland, and has also been awarded honorary degrees from a number of institutions.
 Lady Cosgrove retired as a Senator of the College of Justice on 24 March 2006 shortly after her 60th birthday, however she still sits on the bench occasionally when there is a shortage of judges.

 Personal life

-Cosgrove now lives in London with her husband John Cosgrove, a dental surgeon.
+Cosgrove now lives in London with her husband John Cosgrove, a retired dental surgeon, the son of Dr Isaac Cosgrove, Glasgow Rabbi and Freemason.
 They have two children: a son and a daughter.
 She has a younger sister Danielle who is a solicitor.